+Early on I realized the fantastic resource of APRS.
 In the mid-90’s I created DOS based line maps to be used with APRS to track the Hartford Marathon.
-I also coordinated all (120 ham and commercial) communications for three years.
+I also coordinated all communications (120 ham and commercial radios) for three years.
 Now, we combine RF based APRS with the Internet to best utilize this fantastic visual coordination and tracking system.

 The last 10+ years I have been involved with digital voice technologies like D-Star and now DMR.

 DMR’s two time-slots and networked repeaters is a “dream” for public service events.
 Making the repeater portable and networked to allow roaming between sites tops everything off.

 This website is a combination of information and coordination for events, but more than anything a personal place to formalize thoughts and ideas.
 The domains www.HamComm.org and www.EventComm.org are also used to bypass the menus to special projects.